 Ultimately, the canon is what makes Architecture the diverse, reputed discipline that it is now.
 In a way, the most celebrated works in the canon are those of the avant-garde, that they indirectly create standards for a building to classify as Architecture.

 What is the Avant-garde?

 Literally, avant-garde is French for the front part of a marching army, which goes forward first.
 Metaphorically, the term is associated with things that are ahead of their time, cultural objects and practices that are radical and innovative.
-Avant-gardism in Art and Architectural History refers to a series of progressive political, cultural and artistic movements.
+Avant-gardism in Art and Architectural History refers to a series of progressive political, cultural, and artistic movements.

 In almost all cases, each of these movements was perceived to be radical and controversial of their times but began gaining acceptance and recognition later, as they embodied cultural progress.
-Literary critic Matei Calinescu regards Avant-gardism as a conscious quest for crisis, whereas Architectural theorist and researcher Hilde Heynen views it as a continuous cycling of short-lived movements in rapid succession.
+Literary critic Matei Calinescu regards Avant-gardism as a conscious quest for the crisis, whereas Architectural theorist and researcher Hilde Heynen views it as the continuous cycling of short-lived movements in rapid succession.

 The prime ideals of avant-gardism are the rejection of the traditional ideals of order, intelligibility, and the advocacy for continual change and development; this results in the avant-garde constantly being in a state of crisis with traditional establishments.
 It was also a view of the avant-gardists to abolish the autonomy of art as a separate, distinct institution, to give way for a new praxis of social order based on aesthetic sensibilities and creative potential of individuals.
 (Peter Burger, 1974)